Global Access to Objects in Office Projects

 All Outlook form regions in an Outlook add-in project.
 You can access the form regions by using the Globals.FormRegions property.
 For more information, see Accessing a Form Region at Run Time.

-A factory object that enables you to create Ribbon controls, smart tags, and host items at run time in projects that target the .NET Framework 4.
+A factory object that enables you to create Ribbon controls, and host items at run time in projects that target the .NET Framework 4 or the .NET Framework 4.5.
 You can access this object by using the Globals.Factory property.
 This object is an instance of a class that implements one the following interfaces:

 For example, you can use the Globals.Sheet1 property to insert text into a NamedRange control on Sheet1 when a user clicks a button on the actions pane in a document-level project for Excel.